Year 12 is often seen as a year of stress for teens and their families. These tips will help you and your teen not just survive, but thrive!

 - How do I think Year 12 will differ from earlier years?

-- What things helped me do well?
-How can I keep doing those?
+- What things helped me do well in the past?
+How can I keep doing these things?

 - What things didn’t help me?
 Are there things I could do differently this year?